algolab-quantique/pauliarray/documentation/source/tutorials/fermion_to_qubit_mapping.rst

 Jordan Wigner Mapping with PauliArray
 -------------------------------------

 The process is pretty similar using PauliArray except we need to convert the :code:`FermioncOp` into arguments compatible with the :code:`FermionMapping`.
 We also need to specify the number of qubits to initialize the :code:`JordanWigner` mapping.
 The result is a :code:`Operator`.

 .. code:: python

-    from pauliarray.interface.Qiskit import extract_fermionic_op
+    from pauliarray.conversion.Qiskit import extract_fermionic_op
     from pauliarray.mapping.fermion import JordanWigner

     num_spin_orbitals = second_q_hamiltonian.num_spin_orbitals